yegor256/blog/_drafts/auth.md

 Cookie: user=me@yegor256.com
 {% endhighlight %}

-The server gets my email from `Cookie` header and understands that it's me again!
-No need to ask me for the password again.
+The server gets my email from the `Cookie` header and understands that it's me again!
+No need to ask for the password once more.
 The server trusts the informatiom from the cookie.
 That's it.
-That's what cookie based authentication is all about.
+That's what cookie-based authentication is all about.

-## Wait... what about security?
+## Wait ...
+What about security?

-Right, what about security.
-If the server trusts any browser request with user email in `Cookie` header, anyone would be able to send my email from another place and get access to my account.
+Right, what about security?
+If the server trusts any browser request with a user email in the `Cookie` header, anyone would be able to send my email from another place and get access to my account.

-The first step to prevent this is to encrypt the email, with a secret encryption key, known only to the server.
-Nobody, except the server itself, will be able to encrypt it the way the server would be able to decrypt.
+The first step to prevent this is to encrypt the email with a secret encryption key, known only to the server.
+Nobody except the server itself will be able to encrypt it the same way the server needs to decrypt it.
-The response will look like this, for example being encrypted by [XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher) with `bamboo` as a secret key:
+The response would look like this, using an example of encryption by [XOR cipher](https://en.wikipedia.org/wiki/XOR_cipher) with `bamboo` as a secret key:

 {% highlight text %}